exploring self-realization, sacred personhood, and full humanity

 In similar vein, when children come along, the egoic mother revels in being needed in this new and special way; never in her life has another human being needed her so much, and it feels so good to be in such demand.
 At this stage, all is well in paradise.
 Mary has an adoring captive little audience, dreamed about since she was a young girl.
 However, as little Johnny or Suzie grows up, and begins to have a few thoughts of his or her own, mom can feel very threatened by this insubordination.

 Suddenly the once-cuddly child is not so precious anymore.
 Johnny and Suzie no longer need mother as much, less so with each passing day, and now dear mom feels her job security draining away.
-Who will she be, she worries, "if I’m no longer needed as a mother?"
+Who will she be, she subliminally worries, "if I’m no longer needed as a mother?"
 She needn't worry.
-As a human being she enjoys a vast, uncharted human potential; however, quite dysfunctionally, her sense of self-worth has attached itself to a temporary narrow role she's playing; that of, “dutiful loving mother.”
+As a human being she enjoys a vast, uncharted human potential by which she might express herself; however, quite dysfunctionally, her sense of self-worth has attached itself to a temporary narrow role she's playing; that of, “dutiful loving mother.”

 the new unpardonable sin

-If a mom is not very careful, she might begin to see her own children as threats to her identity, to the role she’s been playing; and, in severe cases, she might become a life-long enemy to the child, whose unforgiveable sin had been that of growing up.
+If a mom is not very careful, she might begin to see her own children as threats to her identity, to the role she’s been playing; and, in severe cases, as she feels more and more rejected as the child grows up and doesn't need her as much, she might become a life-long enemy to the child, whose unforgiveable sin had been that of maturing to adulthood.

 all egos want something from you